-Upon Joseph Ratzinger's election to the Papacy in April 2005, many commentators correctly noted that Benedict XVI's self-described theological “master” was St. Augustine.
+Upon Joseph Ratzinger's election to the papacy in April 2005, many commentators correctly noted that Pope Benedict XVI's self-described theological “master” was St. Augustine.
 The fifth-century African bishop is widely acknowledged as a giant of the early church whose life and writings are counted, even by his detractors, among the most decisive in shaping Western civilization.
 Pope Benedict's first encyclical, Deus Caritas Est, is full of citations and themes drawn from Augustine's texts.

 What has this to do with Deus Caritas Est?
-The answer is that Benedict XVI has taken to heart Tocqueville's warnings about “soft-despotism.”
+The answer is that Pope Benedict XVI has taken to heart Tocqueville's warnings about “soft-despotism.”
 In Deus Caritas Est, he writes:

-As someone who experienced Nazism, Benedict XVI needs no lessons about totalitarianism.
-As a confirmed Augustinian, he is rightly sceptical of any proposal for heaven-on-earth.
-The words above, however, indicate Benedict's awareness of Tocqueville's insistence that even free societies can find themselves almost imperceptibly allowing the state to subsume those autonomous associations that, according to Tocqueville, gave America its dynamic character and limited government power.
+As someone who experienced Nazism, Pope Benedict XVI needs no lessons about totalitarianism.
+As a confirmed Augustinian, he is rightly skeptical of any proposal for Heaven-on-earth.
+The words above, however, indicate Pope Benedict's awareness of Tocqueville's insistence that even free societies can find themselves almost imperceptibly allowing the state to subsume those autonomous associations that, according to Tocqueville, gave America its dynamic character and limited government power.

 Better this than compromising the fullness of the Truth and Love that sets us free.